open-traffic-generator/ixia-c/docs/tests_chassis_app.md

 The list of containers should include:
 - `ixia-c-controller`
 - `ixia-c-ixhw-server`
-- `ixia-c-gnmi-server`
+- `ixia-c-gnmi-server`  (optional if gNMI access is needed)

 When the controller and ixhw-server services are running, the deployment is ready to run a test.

 **Test port references**

-KENG uses /config.ports.locations parameter to determine the test ports involved in the test.
+KENG uses '/config.ports.locations' parameter to determine the test ports involved in the test.

 The ‘/config.ports.locations’ parameter needs to be set to reference a test port.

-This parameter is to be specified in a ‘<ip address of chassis>;<card>;<port>’ format.
+This parameter is to be specified in a ‘chassis ip;card;port’ format.